Naanum Rowdy Dhaan: Critical reception

 Writing for The Times of India, M. Suganth gave the film four out of five stars and wrote, "The plot might come across as a serious revenge drama, but Vignesh Shivan displays a lightness of touch throughout that makes the film so much fun.
 And, he keeps things breezy even when situations get serious".
 Sify wrote, "Vignesh Sivan's Naanum Rowdy Dhaan (NRD) is a feel-good laugh riot, a perfect movie to hang out with friends.
 You are guaranteed loads of fun and sure to come out with a big smile on your face".
 S. Saraswathi of Rediff.com gave it 3.5 out of 5 and stated, "Simple, sweet and uncomplicated, Naanum Rowdy Dhaan is a refreshing romantic comedy that deserves a watch".
 Sudhir Srinivasan of The Hindu said, "Almost all the jokes, both subtle and loud, work.
 And they're everywhere, and often admirably, without heed to political correctness".
 Mike McCahill of The Guardian gave it 3 out of 5 stars and wrote, "Despite some rough edges and missed opportunities, Vignesh Shivan delivers a well-written, likably played film where every element feels integrated and thought through".

+Box office

+Naanum Rowdy Dhaan grossed around ₹9 crore in the first five days of its release.
+According to an estimate by Dinamalar, the film's early success was due to it being released during the Ayudha Puja and Vijayadashami holiday season.
+The website estimated that it grossed more than ₹50 crore.